dmsc/fastbasic/compiler/USAGE.md

 - The compiler calls the `CA65` assembler to produce an object file.

-- The compiler calls the `LD65` linker to join the object file with the runtime library, generating the `XEX` or `ROM`.
+- The compiler calls the `LD65` linker to join the object file with the runtime library, generating the `XEX`, `ROM` or `BIN` depending on the target.

 Advanced Usage